 Oky has been tailored for these digital realities.
-The app is lightweight for lower end phones, and works offline without internet connection.
+The app is lightweight for lower end phones.
+It works offline without an internet connection.
 It allows different users to log in on the same phone, and offers strong security and passcode protection.
 It is localized to girls’ context and language.

 Oky provides evidence-based information about menstruation, puberty, and reproductive health in girl-friendly language, which has been created and vetted by experts.
 All content is aligned to international standards of sexuality education.

 Oky also has referral information directing girls to online and offline advice and services, in case they need support.

 Oky’s code and content is open source.

 Anyone can utilize the code or content with no development or licensing costs.
 Being open source allows continuous co-creation and iteration of the Oky app, and the opportunity to build a truly global Oky community.